inveniosoftware/docs-invenio-ils/docs/quickstart.md

 1. The backend server is running correctly (the console showing no exceptions)
 2. You have followed the installation guide
-3. the CORS policy is disabled for your local instance (not for any production environments!): [check backend installation tutorial](###Invenio backend)
+3. the CORS policy is disabled for your local instance (not for any production environments!), see documentation above
-4. your browser has the exception for the https temporary certificate of the local instance.
+4. your browser has the exception for the https temporary certificate of the local instance, see documentation below

-#### Adding the certificate to the browser exceptions:
+#### Adding the certificate to the browser exceptions

-1. In your browser go to:
+1. In your browser go to https://127.0.0.1:5000
-   `localhost:5000/`
 2. You will see a warning about the certificate.
 You need to proceed to the website and agree for adding the certificate to the exceptions
-3. Reload your UI.
+3. Reload your UI

-## Demo data

-TODO